ariadne-cps/ariadne/doc/smt_solver_design.md

   used deliberately for exhausted box budgets and terminal boxes that cannot be certified; it must never be silently promoted to `EPSILON_SAT`.

+### Precision-independent search geometry

+The current bounded search is structurally tied to double precision.
+This is deeper than a terminal-evaluation issue:

+- `ExactIntervalType` / `ExactBoxType` are aliases of `FloatDPExactInterval` / `FloatDPExactBox`;
+- the sequential and parallel work queues store `UpperBoxType` directly;
+- splitting uses `UpperBoxType::split`, so progress stops when the midpoint rounds to an existing DP endpoint;
+- deterministic witness candidates, midpoint selection and corner generation are built from DP box endpoints;
+- sensitivity-guided splitting measures DP widths and derivative images;
+- hull, shaving and monotone contractors operate on `UpperBoxType`;
+- the public `SmtResult` witness is also an `UpperBoxType`.

+Consequently, replacing individual terminal evaluations with multiple precision cannot by itself establish delta-completeness: the *search topology* can still run out of representable DP subdivisions before the mathematical cell is small enough for the requested epsilon.

+The intended architecture is to separate **search geometry** from **validated evaluation geometry**.

+1. Introduce an SMT-local search-cell type with exact dyadic endpoints.
+A cell represents the logical branch-and-prune region and is the object stored in sequential/parallel queues.
+Bisection is exact in this representation, so every non-singleton mathematical interval has a strictly finer dyadic split.
+2. Materialize a validated enclosure of a search cell only when invoking the numerical machinery.
+Initially this should be a DP `UpperBoxType` for the existing `ConstraintSolver`; later the same interface can select MP enclosures when DP is insufficient.
+3. Treat contractor output as a validated refinement of the search cell rather than as the authoritative search geometry.
+DP contraction may tighten a cell by replacing dyadic bounds with exact outward dyadic bounds derived from the validated enclosure; it must never collapse search progress merely because adjacent DP numbers were reached.
+4. Splitting belongs to the search-cell abstraction, not to `UpperBoxType::split`.
+Sensitivity analysis may still choose the coordinate using DP derivatives/width estimates, but the actual split point is the exact dyadic midpoint of that coordinate.
+5. Witness generation also belongs to the search geometry.
+Midpoints/endpoints are exact dyadic points; certification remains validated and may use DP first and MP escalation as needed.
+6. Parallelism is precision-agnostic once the workload payload changes from `UpperBoxType` to the search-cell type.
+No parallel-search policy redesign is required.
+7. The public API may continue to accept the existing `ExactBoxType` initially: its DP endpoints are exactly representable dyadics and can be lifted without loss into the new search cell.
+A later API can accept genuinely arbitrary dyadic/rational bounds without changing the internal search algorithm.
+8. The public witness type should not be changed in the first migration step.
+   Internally retain an exact dyadic witness and convert it to the current `UpperBoxType` result only at the boundary.
+A future API can expose the exact witness directly.

+This separation deliberately leaves the existing contractors in DP at first.
+The functional goal is not to rewrite all numerical solvers in MP, but to ensure that DP is an acceleration/evaluation layer rather than the finite state space of the SMT search.

+#### Migration sequence

+The redesign should be staged so every commit preserves green tests and full coverage of introduced behavior:

+1. add a small exact-dyadic search interval/box abstraction plus deterministic split/equality/midpoint tests, without wiring it into SMT search;
+2. change sequential queue and geometric splitting to operate on search cells, materializing `UpperBoxType` only for `_process_box`;
+3. adapt sensitivity-guided splitting so it selects a coordinate from the materialized enclosure but bisects the exact search cell;
+4. lift deterministic witness candidates to exact dyadic points and certify them through the existing DP/MP validation path;
+5. migrate the parallel workload payload to search cells;
+6. propagate validated contractor refinements back into search cells with outward-safe exact dyadic bounds;
+7. remove `non-splittable due to DP adjacency` as an algorithmic terminal condition; at that point remaining `UNKNOWN` must be attributable to an explicit resource limit or to a function class outside the declared delta-complete fragment.

+A full MP replacement of `ConstraintSolver`, per-box caches and derivative/DAG optimizations remain separate performance work and are not prerequisites for this migration.

 ### Completeness audit and UNKNOWN taxonomy

 Functional completeness now takes priority over further performance work.